 Candied Ginger Butter: In a bowl, with a wooden spoon, stir 2 tablespoons finely chopped candied (crystallized) ginger into 1/4 cup softened butter.
 Chill until firm before serving.
 Makes about 1/4 cup.
 (Serve butter softened so it melts on the pancakes.)

 Kathy’s notes: I like smaller pancakes.
 I used a #24 scoop (about 1/4 cup), and this makes 14 3-inch pancakes.
-I put the candied ginger in a spice grinder (hand-held coffee grinder) and chopped it up until it became mostly a paste.
+The candied ginger needs to be finely chopped until it is mostly a paste.
 Put the ginger paste into a small bowl, add the butter and mix some more.
-At the end I had to mash it together with a fork to make sure it was well mixed.
+Mash it together with a fork to make sure it is well mixed.
 This is better made ahead to blend the flavors.
 Also, even though it says to served it chilled until firm, I prefer to serve it softened (take out ahead of time and serve at room temperature) so it melts easily on the pancakes.
 I use a very small (#70) portion scoop (like a melon-baller scoop) for the ginger butter.

 I’m having fun--come on along!